mgarciate/SolarSystemSeismonauts_NASASpaceApps2024/README.md

 ## Repo Structure

 - **notebooks**: Jupyter Notebook files containing the algorithms used in the project.
-- **outputs**: Results from the applied algorithms, including multimedia representations, organized into different subfolders.
+- **outputs**: Results from the applied algorithms, including multimedia representations, organized into different subfolders (videos, gifs, audios, ...).
 - **scripts/display**: Script for generating multimedia content based on the algorithm’s output.